Competitive Grantmaking Guidelines

 Grant Amounts

-from$5,000 to $100,000 with an average amount of $35,000.
+• There is no maximum request amount, but in recent years awarded grants have ranged from $5,000 to $75,000.
 The applicant’s request and project budget should be reasonable in relation to the applicant’s prior revenue, budget, and activities.

-• For Strategic Purpose grants, requests should not exceed 25% of the budget for the proposed project.
-Potential or secured support for the remaining 75% of the budget should be identified.
+• For Strategic Purpose grants, requests should not exceed 25% of the budget for the

-• Organizations requesting a grant of $75,000 or greater MUST have an annual or semi-annual independent audit.
+• Organizations requesting a grant of $75,000 or greater MUST have an annual or semiannual independent audit.

-Resubmitted Proposals: If a proposal submitted to the Community Foundation does not receive funding, it should not be resubmitted to the Community Foundation unless there have been significant changes in either the organization or the proposal.
+If a proposal submitted to the Community Foundation does not receive funding, it should not be resubmitted to the Community Foundation unless there have been significant changes in either the organization or the proposal.

-No grants are made to or for:
+No grants are made to or for

 • Individuals